Gregory4321/cooks_finest/testing.md

 ## Manual Testing

-Maunual testing was thorough throughout the development of this site, but once I deployed I gave it a once over and manually tested the entire deployed site.
+Manual testing was thorough throughout the development of this site, but once I deployed I gave it a once over and manually tested the entire deployed site.

 ### Navigation Bar